Search This Blog

 457. Can The Can by Suzi Quatro 1973

-1973.
+It was 1973.
 I was being dropped off at my house in Blackburn South after a night out with my friends.
 The car was packed and I was the first person to be dropped off which I hated because I imagined the fun continuing in the car until they all got home.
-But as we pulled into Fulton Road off Middlesborough Road Can The Can came on the radio.
+But as we pulled into Fulton Road off Middlesborough Road Can The Can by Suzi Quatro came on the radio.
 It was just mind-blowing for my teenage mind.
 There was no way I was getting out of the car until the song had finished.
 It was this over-the-top brilliant sound.
 Just magnificent.
 I loved Glam pop.
 Not just Bowie and T.Tex but all that Chinni Chap stuff.
 They had these amazing sounds and gobbledygook lyrics which seemed to make sense even when they didn't make sense.
 Still haven't got a clue what Can the Can means.

 Wednesday, April 3, 2013